U.S. FAA bans airlines from flying over Iraq, Iran after missile attack on U.S. troops

 Singapore Airlines Ltd said after the attack on U.S. bases in Iraq that all of its flights would be diverted from Iranian airspace.

 Carriers are increasingly taking steps to limit threats to their planes after Malaysia Airlines Flight MH17 was shot down in 2014 by a missile over Ukraine, killing all 298 people on board.
+Re-routing around conflict airspace adds to flight times and burns extra fuel.

+Korean Air Lines Co Ltd said it had been avoiding Iranian and Iraqi airspace before the attack on U.S. troops.

+OPSGROUP, which advises airlines on security threats, said the new U.S. airspace bans were “significant”, particularly given that the entire overwater airspace in the region is now unavailable.

 An international aviation team has been activated to support “effective coordination and communication” between airlines and countries as tensions mount in the Middle East after a U.S. drone strike killed an Iranian military commander, global airlines body IATA said on Tuesday.